gradle/gradle/design-docs/publication-model.md

 2. Add a `MavenArtifactSet` interface.
 This is a collection of `MavenArtifact` instances that permits access as a FileCollection.
 3. Add `artifact` / `artifacts` methods to `MavenPublication`.
 4. When publishing, validate that (extension, classifier) is unique for each artifact.
+5. When publishing, validate that the artifact file exists and is a file.

 To customise a Maven publication: